 You’re moving people from lower levels of knowledge and engagement into higher and higher tiers until they become a customer.

 - Sales – Sales are directly tied to the leads you produce.
 An increase in leads often means an increase in sales as well.
 For B2C companies where the purchase size is smaller than B2B companies, these companies can make sales offers directly to their Facebook fans.

 In this scenario, a growing Facebook Business Page often correlates with a rise in sales.
 B2B companies can accomplish the same, but they need a longer-term approach.

-So whether you’re a small business owner, a marketer or a startup entrepreneur, any and all of the above results are desirable.
+So whether you’re a small business owner, a marketer, or a startup entrepreneur.
+Or you’re wondering how to scale your digital marketing agency—any and all of the above results are desirable.